This dinner rolls recipe is perfect for a family meal, during the week or during the holidays!

 - 1 packet rapid-rise, highly active yeast

-- 3/4 cup almond milk (or soy, hemp, cow or rice will work too)
+- 3/4 cup almond milk (diary milk or rice milk work too)

-- 2 tablespoon olive oil + extra for coating dough
+- 2 tbsp. olive oil (+ extra for coating dough ball)

 - Preheat oven to 350 degrees F.